Safeguarding, Child Protection and Adults at Risk Policy 2024/25

 Peer-on-Peer is when a young person is exploited/abused by their peer(s), the abuser is the same age or close in age to the young person.
 At the very least, everyone directly involved in the abuse is under 18 years of age.

-Cyber Abuse
+Cyber abuse

 Whilst modern technology is embraced at the Academy, we are mindful of the potential for bullying to occur.
 All staff must undertake annual training in e-safety.
 In alignment with our general policies on anti-bullying, we stand by the belief that:

-- All learners have a right not to be bullied
+- All learners have a right not to be bullied.

 - Bullying is always unacceptable.

-Definition of Cyber-Bullying
+Definition of cyber-bullying

-Whilst there is no legal definition of cyberbullying within UK law, in accordance with the Department for Education, it can be described as ‘The use of Information and Communications Technology, particularly mobile phones and the internet, deliberately to upset someone else’, adding that ‘Upsetting someone can take a variety of forms.
+A definition of cyberbullying within UK law, in accordance with the Department for Education, it can be described as ‘The use of Information and Communications Technology, particularly mobile phones and the internet, deliberately to upset someone else’, adding that ‘Upsetting someone can take a variety of forms.
 It can involve threatening, distressing or humiliating a target, and, as such, encompasses a wide range of behaviours’.

 The following categories are considered as cyber-bullying: